-Report cards will be issued at the end of each nine weeks grading period.
-(Please see school calendar for specific dates.)
-Report cards should be signed and returned to the teacher promptly.
+Report cards will be issued at the end of each nine week grading period.
+(Please see the school calendar for specific dates.)
+If there is a question concerning your child's report card, please call the school to make an appointment to discuss this question with the teacher of that class.
+If you do not receive a returned call, please call the building principal.